PurpleAvatar/multiscale_2/index.md

 On its own, would it be automatically centered?

 We can also checkout footnotes, like This is some text.[^1].
+Additional footnotes?[^add]
 Other text.[^footnote].
+I didn't think it was possible, but a space inbetween strings?[^spaced footnote]

 Welcome to the home page